 Health Care And Social Welfare

 Let’s say you live in Canada and you get cancer.
 You are unable to work.
 You are going to be able to start treatment tomorrow.
-That’s because Canadians have access to free healthcare and social welfare programs.
+That’s because Canadians have access to free healthcare and social welfare programs that use the latest technology and software programs; for more information try this site.
 You are not going to lose access to housing, because Canadians have access to affordable housing.
 The government is very strong about helping its people in this manner.
 You will not have the stress of worrying if you will lose access to your healthcare because you lose your job and your insurance in the middle of seeking treatment.

 Canada boasts one of the highest educated populations in the world.
 No other country spends more on subsidized education than Canada.
 Multiculturalism is well-supported in Canada leading to a diverse well-educated population.
 Canada has a high percentage of non-Canadian students as well.
 The universities and colleges of Canada have a strong and enduring reputation for high quality education.